-Ray Optics: Reflection of light by spherical mirrors, mirror formula, refraction of light at plane surfaces, total internal reflection and its applications, optical fibres, refraction at spherical surfaces, lenses, thin lens formula, lens maker's formula, magnification, power of a lens, combination of thin lenses in contact, combination of a lens and a mirror, refraction and dispersion of light through a prism.
-Scattering of light.
+Reflection of light by Optics: Rav spherical mirrors. mirror formula. refraction of light at plane surfaces, total internal reflection and its applications, optical fibres, refraction at spherical surfaces, lenses, thin lens formula, lens maker's formula, magnification, power of a lens, combination of thin lenses in contact, combination of a lens and a mirror, refraction and dispersion of light through a prism.

-Optical instruments: Microscopes and astronomical telescopes (reflecting and refracting) and their magnifying powers and their resolving powers.
+Optical instruments: Microscopes and astronomical telescopes (reflecting and refracting) and their magnifying powers.

 - (a) Reflection of light by spherical mirrors.
 Mirror formula: its derivation; R=2f for spherical mirrors.
-Magnification. - (b) Refraction of light at a plane interface, Snell's law; total internal reflection and critical angle; total reflecting prisms and optical fibers. reflecting prisms: application triangular prisms with angle of the 30^{0} , 45° , 60^{0} prism and respectively; ray diagrams Refraction through a combination of media, $n_1 \times n_2 \times n_3 \times n_1 = 1$, real depth Simple and apparent depth. applications. - (c) Refraction through a prism, minimum deviation derivation and relation between n, A and δ{min} .
+Magnification. - (b) Refraction of light at a plane interface, Snell's law; total internal reflection and critical angle; total reflecting prisms and optical fibers.
+Total reflecting prisms: application to triangular prisms with angle of the prism 30° , 45° , 60° and 90° respectively; ray diagrams for Refraction through a combination of media, $1n_2 \times 2n_3 \times 3n_1 = 1$, real depth and apparent depth.
+Simple applications. - (c) Refraction through a prism, minimum deviation and derivation of relation between n, A and δ{min} .
 Include explanation of i- δ graph, $i_1 = i_2 = i$ (say) for δ_m ; from symmetry $r_1 = r_2$; refracted ray inside the prism is parallel to the base of the equilateral prism.
 Thin prism.

 Dispersion; Angular dispersion; dispersive power, rainbow - ray diagram (no derivation).
 Simple explanation.
-Rayleigh's theory of scattering of light: blue colour of sky and reddish appearance of the sun at sunrise and sunset clouds appear white.

-(d) Refraction at a single spherical surface; detailed discussion of one case only - convex towards rarer medium, for spherical surface and real image.
-Derive the relation between n_1 , n_2 , u, vand R. Refraction through thin lenses: derive lens maker's formula and lens formula; derivation of combined focal length of two thin lenses in contact.
-Combination of lenses and mirrors (silvering of lens excluded) and magnification for lens, derivation for biconvex lens only; extend the results to biconcave lens, plano convex lens and lens immersed in a liquid; power of a lens P=1/f with SI unit dioptre.
-For lenses in contact $1/F = 1/f_1 + 1/f_2$ and $P=P_1+P_2$.
+(d) Refraction at a single spherical surface; detailed discussion of one case only convex towards rarer medium, for spherical surface and real image.
+Derive the relation between n_1 , n_2 , u, v and R. Refraction through thin lenses: derive lens maker's formula and lens formula; derivation of combined focal length of two thin lenses in contact.
+Combination of lenses and mirrors (silvering of lens excluded) and magnification for lens. derivation for biconvex lens only; extend the results to biconcave lens, plano convex lens and lens immersed in a liquid; power of a lens P=1/f with SI unit dioptre.
+For lenses in contact 1/F= $1/f_1+1/f_2$ and $P=P_1+P_2$.
 Lens formula, formation of image with combination of thin lenses and mirrors.